awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 You can use this condition key to control access to the [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) operation based on the grant operations in the request\.
 For example, you can allow a user to create grants that delegate permission to encrypt but not decrypt\.

-The following example policy statement uses the `kms:GrantOperations` condition key to allow a user to create grants that delegate permission to encrypt and reencrypt when this CMK is the destination CMK\.
+The following example policy statement uses the `kms:GrantOperations` condition key to allow a user to create grants that delegate permission to encrypt and re\-encrypt when this CMK is the destination CMK\.
 The example shows a policy statement in a key policy\.

 ```
 {